 Abstract

-The experiment comprising of six levels of boron, i.e., 0, 0.5, 1.0, 1.5, 2.0 and 2.5 kg ha-1 was conducted to investigate the effect of different level of boron on growth and yield of wheat [Triticum aestivum (L.)] cv.
+The experiment comprising of six levels of boron, i.e., 0, 0.5, 1.0, 1.5, 2.0 and 2.5 kg ha-1 was conducted to investigate the effect of different levels of boron on growth and yield of wheat [Triticum aestivum (L.)] cv.
 HUW 234.
 The treatments were laid out in randomized block design with three replications.
-The results revealed that plant height, tillers plant-1, Ear length (cm), Fertile spikelets ear-1, Grains ear head-1 and 1000 seed weight, were increased significantly up to 2.0 kg ha-1boron.
+The results revealed that plant height, tillers plant-1, ear length (cm), fertile spikelets ear-1, grains ear head-1 and 1000 seed weight, were increased significantly up to 2.0 kg ha-1boron.
 Maximum plant height was recorded with T4 (2.0 kg B ha-1) and was at par with T5 (2.5 kg B ha-1).
 T4 and T5 were significantly superior over lower doses and control.
 Thus, effect of boron was significant for all the growth and yield attributing parameters.

 Keyword: Boron level, Plant height, Tillers, Test weight, Ear length